astropy/astropy/docs/modeling/compound-models.rst

 A question that frequently comes up when first encountering compound models is how exactly all the parameters are dealt with.
 By now we've seen a few examples that give some hints, but a more detailed explanation is in order.
-This is also one of the biggest areas for possible improvements--the current behavior is meant to be practical, but is not ideal.
+This is also one of the biggest areas for possible improvements --- the current behavior is meant to be practical, but is not ideal.
 (Some possible improvements include being able to rename parameters, and providing a means of narrowing down the number of parameters in a compound model.)